Whopper92/build-metrics-server/README.md

 * `config.ru`
 A standard Sinatra configuration file that allows the server to run.

+* `favicon.ico`
+The Puppet Labs logo image, used as the favicon icon which can be seen in the browser tab and address bars.

 * `server.rb`
 The core of the Build Board application.
 Contains route definitions for every view of the dashboard and handles every database lookup through DataMapper.